kiratsune/mycroft_offline/README.md

 [WIP] Trying to fix everything to 'make it just works' on my server.

-This project is a collection of files which helps you deploy a full instance of [mycroft](https://mycroft.ai/) (both backend and frontend).
+This project is a collection of files which helps you deploy a full instance of [mycroft](https://mycroft.ai/) (only backend, APIs and web-ui, the front-end (enclosures) can already be setup with one docker command).

+Heavily based on the original repo by jimmykarily at https://github.com/jimmykarily/mycroft_offline .

 ## Goal

-Deploy a home assistant offline as easy as possible.
+Deploy an offline home assistant server as easely as possible.

 ## Why